SungJooK/SungJooK.github.io/_pages/about.md

   * Presented at ISMS Marketing Science (2023)

 * Racial Health Inequality: Does Robot-Assisted Surgery Play A Role?
-  * with Jianing Ding, and Susan Feng Lu
+  * with Jianing Ding and Susan Feng Lu
   * Selected to present at Informs Annual Meeting (2023)

 * Does the ''Going Solo'' Relationship Trend has an Effect on the Real Estate Market?